-Empty spots and Their Mona plays with the absence of an art piece meanwhile One Night in Paris similarly calls for cultic architecture sights.
-They examine the relationship of the spectator and these cultic phenomenas.
+All four projects are 'interactive' in the sense that they do not present a complete experience to the spectator but invite them to actively participate.
+In other words I have a deep interest, curiosity for what is in the spectators mind.
+Empty spots and Their Mona play with the absence of an art piece meanwhile One Night in Paris similarly refers to cultic architecture sights.
+They all examine the relationship of the spectator and these cultic phenomenas.

-Their Mona and One Night in Paris questions the act of photographing working with specific technical artefacts.
-They question why is it worthy to photograph such things, since even when if in the result is an error we can still complete and correct the faulty photo.
+Their Mona and One Night in Paris question the purpose of photographing using specific technical artefacts.
+Is it worth to photograph such things?
+They reveal that even if the result has an essential mistake we can still complete and correct the faulty photo.
 How much loss we can achieve by trying to gain profit by photographing?